 “Nice cream” is another good alternative.
 The vegan, homemade version of ice cream, “nice cream” is made by putting a frozen banana in a food processor along with the flavor of your choice.

-Often, going the homemade route is a better, healthier choice.
-If you’re looking to make dog-friendly ice cream at home with just a few, simple, healthful ingredients, the Humane Society offers a peanut butter pup-sicle recipe, or the tuna pops, PB&J smoothie pops, or frozen meatball recipes offered on Dog Treat Kitchen.
+Often, going the homemade route is a better, healthier choice than commerical dog ice creams.
+If you’re looking to make your own dog ice cream at home with just a few, simple, healthful ingredients, the Humane Society offers a peanut butter pup-sicle recipe, or the tuna pops, PB&J smoothie pops, or frozen meatball recipes offered on Dog Treat Kitchen.

 Best Ice Cream Flavors for Dogs